Act, regulations and agreements

 Industrial Projects – industries other than forest products Jobs, Economic Development and Innovation Forests

-Transportation Projects Transportation and Infrastructure Municipal Affairs
+Transportation Projects Transportation and Transit Housing and Municipal Affairs

 Reviewable Projects Regulation